Discover the West

 Day 1: Arrive and settle in, hotel history and tour

-Day 2: Mountain Meadow Wool Mill, tour and creative time, Bluegrass Jam in evening at Occidental Saloon
+Day 2: Mountain Meadow Wool Mill, tour and creative time, Bluegrass Jam in the evening at Occidental Saloon

-Day 3: Jim Gatchell museum; Knitting in Saloon
+Day 3: Jim Gatchell Museum; Knitting in Saloon

 Day 4: Fort Mckinney